 Nowadays, when most people think of Fort Canning Park, play isn’t the first thought that comes to mind.
-“Is there even a Fort Canning Park playground?” some may ask, and now with Jubilee Park, the answer is, “Yes.”
+“Is there even a Fort Canning Park playground?” some may ask, and now with the newly opened Jubilee Park, the answer is, “Yes.”

 Jubilee Park, located on the western slopes of Fort Canning Park, is a family-friendly, recreational space.
-It occupies the spot where the National Theatre previously stood.
-It is a also throwback to a time when recreational facilities like the Van Kleef Aquarium and the River Valley Swimming Pool used to be found in the vicinity.
+It occupies the spot where the National Theatre previously stood and is a throwback to a time when recreational facilities like the Van Kleef Aquarium and the River Valley Swimming Pool used to be found in the vicinity.

 The name Jubilee Park comes from the King George V Jubilee Park, a space which existed from 1935 to 1972.